âś–

 10. Interior Photoshoots: My affinity for photographing elegant interiors inspired me to preserve beautiful designs, while also offering clients valuable documentation for their properties.

-11. Surprise Wedding Proposal: Participating in surprise wedding proposal photography brought a new dimension of meaning to my craft, as I became a part of a memory that laid the foundation for new lives together.
+11. Surprise Wedding Proposal: Participating in surprise proposal photography brought a new dimension of meaning to my craft, as I became a part of a memory that laid the foundation for new lives together.

 12. Dating Profile Photography: Taking bespoke photography to a higher level, I delight in helping singles present themselves in the best light for their dating profiles, increasing their chances of finding love.